Tag Archives: BusinessBackup

 While it might be tempting to rely solely on a system restore point to restore your system’s functionality, it is not the best solution for eliminating the underlying virus or ransomware responsible for the initial problem.
 Malicious software tends to hide within various components of a system, making it impossible for system restore to eradicate all instances.

-Another critical concern is that ransomware has the capability to encrypt local backups.
-If your computer is infected with ransomware, there is a high likelihood that your local backup solution will also suffer from data encryption, just like everything else on the system.
+Another critical concern is that ransomware has the capability to infect and encrypt local backups.
+If a computer is infected with ransomware, there is a high likelihood that your local backup solution will also suffer from data encryption, just like everything else on the system.

 With a good backup solution that is isolated from your local computers, you can easily obtain the files you need to get your system working again.
 This will also give you the flexibility to determine which files to restore from a particular date and how to obtain the files you need to restore your system.